deathbeds/pidgy/readme.md

-# `pidgy` literate computing toolkit
+# `midgy` minimal literate computing

-`pidgy` is a extension of `IPython` that allows for literate programming in notebooks and markdown files.
+`midgy` is a extension of python that allows for literate programming in notebooks and markdown files.

-## `pidgy` features

-### programming python in markdown

-the primary work of `pidgy` is define heuristics that translate markdown into valid python code. `pidgy` attaches special rules that interleave blocks of markdown into python code; for example, in `pidgy` docstrings look just like normal markdown.

-#### lisp flavored literate programming in python

-python is a whitespace aware language, and requires special rules for rendering python code. `pidgy` provides `hy` a python flavored lisp that allows for another mode literate programming.

-### writing scripts in markdown files

-by translating markdown to python, `pidgy` can use markdown as a literate scripting language where markdown files operate as if they were python modules

-### interactive notebook displays

-`pidgy` supports `jinja2` templates out of the box, and can embed rich display objects created by `IPython`.

-### formal testing interfaces

-`pidgy` brings support for `unittest` and `doctest`. testing fixtures are executed with each cell executed.

-### em😄ji suport

-`pidgy` supports emojis through their aliases or explicit emoji.
+this project features some serious things and some fun things:

+* a python package for literate progamming with documentation and tests

+        pip install midgy

+* a command line application for executing markdown files

+        midgy filename.md

+* interactive computing tools for jupyter notebooks

+        %load_ext midgy

+* a complete research paper describing the project and history

+        nox -s docs

+* a lot of care

+a goal with `midgy`, and its derivatives, is to have fun writing and reading programs. to evoke joy in the author(s) and transmit their spirit. we'll begin by writing the programs we wish we'd read.